zzhou007/links/inode.md

 #Inodes
 ###What are Inodes?
-Files do not directly linked to data block.
+Files are not directly linked to data blocks.
 Instead they link to inodes.
-Inodes or index nodes is a file structior of a file system Every unix system uses inodes except Solaris.
+Inodes or index nodes are a file structure of a file system.
-Thses inodes contain info about the corresponding file such as: mode/permissioni, owner id group id, size of file, number of hard links to the file, time last accessed and modified, the time the inode was last modified, the data block number, and the inode number.
+Every unix system uses inodes except Solaris.
+These inodes contain information about the corresponding file such as:

+* mode/permissions
+* owner id/group id
+* size of file
+* number of hard links to the file
+* time last accessed and modified
+* the time the inode was last modified
+* the data block number
+* the inode number

 Inodes are around 128 bytes of data.
 ###Example
 ![Alt text](pictures/inode_ex.jpg?raw=true)